smangul1/Microbe-scope/CoveragePlot/README.md

 6. All the coverage plots will be saved in "CoveragePlots" folder in the same working directory.

 ## Step 1: Prepare reference database:
 1. The reference database contains many contigs for each organism.
-If you are interested in mapping at genome-level rather than contig-level, you need to pre-process the reference database.
+If you are interested in mapping at organism-level rather than contig-level, you need to pre-process the reference database.
 2. The code below prepares the database (e.g., fungi.fa), such that for each organism, it concatenates all contigs and generates a single fasta output.
 It also updates the organism name and the length of the concatenated contigs in the header field of each organism.
 ```
 $ grep '>' fungi.fa | awk -F "|" '{print $2}' | uniq > fungi_RefList.txt